HaoranMiao/MagicData-RAMC/README.md

 | LinkSure    | 17.3 |
 | BUPT AI Lab | 17.8 |

-We encourage more participators to hit the charts!
+We encourage more participants to hit the charts!

 ## SD Track
 The second track focuses on speaker diarization in dialog scenarios, with rules and data preparation the same as the ASR track.